-How to Be On Good Terms with Colleagues
+How to Get Along with Colleagues

 Getting along well with colleagues: why it’s important

-Apart from better productivity, being on a good note with people you work closely with has several undisputable benefits.
+Apart from better productivity, being on a good note with people you closely with has several undisputable benefits.
 Here are just some of them:

 • Higher job satisfaction